roman-milk/roman-milk.github.io/bareback-in-my-mom.md

+===

- ****** Bareback In My Mom Ch.
-02 ****** byGotBacon© Gary is asleep.
+Gary is asleep.
 Sarah is timing her contractions.
 The doctor told her to use the 411 method.
 4 minutes apart, lasting for 1 minute for 1 hour.
 She isn't there yet.
 She doesn't want to wake Gary because she thinks he will lose it.
 Three hours later she checks again.
 The only change is they are now 10 minutes apart.
 Gary wakes up.

  "Good morning.
 Are you having contractions?"